Chenrx9293/AQRNA-seq-JoVE/README.md

 - fastq/GroupID_SampleID/GroupID_SampleID_2_sequence.rc3clipped.fq_trimNN
 ### Command:
 sbatch submit_06a_trimNN.sh
-## Step 7: Filter sequence reads based on read length threshold of 10 bp
+## Step 7: Filter sequence reads based on a read length threshold of 10 bp
 ### Description:
 This step restricts the downstream analyses to forward and RC reverse reads longer than 10 bp after random nucleotide trimming, as small RNA fragments and truncated cDNAs due to polymerase fall-off are unlikely to fall below 10 bp in length.
 ### Input files: